busyboredom/acceptxmr/README.md

 ## Security

 `AcceptXMR` is non-custodial, and does not require a hot wallet.
-However, it does require your private view key and public spend key for scanning outputs.
+However, it does require your private view key and primary address for scanning outputs.
 If keeping these private is important to you, please take appropriate precautions to secure the platform you run your application on.

 Also note that anonymity networks like TOR are not currently supported for RPC calls.
 This